jesseduffield/jesseduffield.github.io/_posts/2022-1-23-True-Code-Reuse-In-Go.md

 }
 ```

 We need to first partially build the struct, then assign the speaker field to finish it off.
-In any other context I'd consider this a red flag, but it seems to be our only option with the trait pattern, and I don't consider it dangerous.
+In any other context I'd consider this a red flag because it demonstrates they're a circular dependency, but it seems to be our only option with the trait pattern, and I don't consider it dangerous.
+Go uses a mark and sweep garbage collector so it handles circular dependencies fine.

 One final implication of this approach is that when I call `person.Greet()` we're using dynamic dispatch twice: that is, we call `Greet()` on our trait interface which in turn calls `GetName()` on our embedding struct, also through an interface.
 This means we have to traverse a couple of pointers to get the functions we want.
 But, in my opinion, it's worth the cost, and Go provides no alternative that I know of.